ryderbelserion/ryderbelserion/README.md

 ## Sneaking around are you?
 You little bugger... ![](https://komarev.com/ghpvc/?username=ryderbelserion&flat-square)

-Have you ever wanted to be a Seeker of many?
+### Have you ever wanted to be a Seeker of many?
 Let every worthy sacrifice be carved in ice to endure for all time.
 The price to pay for eternal youth.

-Life is short and low resolution.
+I mainly spend my time working with the Minecraft (Java/Kotlin) on development with [CrazyCrew](https://github.com/Crazy-Crew).

+I am starting to expand into making websites and working with other libraries like Discord JDA.

 ## Neat Platforms:
 <table>